-Following an incident, the Complainant and/or their colleagues may contact the Title IX Deputy Coordinator or Title IX Coordinator who can explain all aspects of the reporting process, support measures, and possible next steps.
-If the Respondent (accused person) is an Otterbein employee, the Title IX Coordinator (Director of Human Resources) may join the Associate Dean of Students for investigative meetings if a complaint is filed.
+Following an incident, the Complainant and/or their colleagues may contact Director of Human Resources or Title IX Coordinator who can explain all aspects of the reporting process, support measures, and possible next steps.
+If the Respondent (accused person) is an Otterbein employee, the Director of Human Resources may join the Title IX Dean of Students for investigative meetings if a complaint is filed.